OdekoTeam/coil/README.md

 Transactional inbox/outbox message queuing.

-This Rails engine can be mounted in any PostgreSQL-backed Rails app.
+This Rails engine can be mounted in any Rails app backed by PostgreSQL 13 or higher.

 # Motivation
 The motivating use-case involves event-streaming with Kafka.